Nirmala Joshi: Biography

-Joshi, née Kusum, was born on 23 July 1934 in a Brahmin family as the eldest of the ten children at in Syanja, Nepal.
+Joshi, née Kusum, was born on 23 July 1934 in a Brahmin family as the eldest of the ten children at in Ranchi, Bihar and Orissa Province in the British Indian Empire (now the capital of the Indian State of Jharkhand).
+Her parents were from Nepal and her father was an officer of the British Indian Army until the nation's independence in 1947.
 Although the family was Hindu, she was educated by Christian missionaries in Mount Carmel, Hazaribagh, India.
 At that time, she learned of Mother Teresa's work and wanted to share in that service.
 She soon converted to Catholicism and joined the Missionaries of Charity, founded by Mother Teresa.
 Joshi completed a master's degree in political science and then went on to secure a doctorate degree in law from the University of Calcutta.
 She was one of the first Sisters of the institute to head a foreign mission when she went to Panama.
 In 1976, Joshi started the contemplative branch of the Missionaries of Charity and remained at its head until 1997, when she was elected to succeed Mother Teresa as Superior General of the institute.

 The government of India bestowed the Padma Vibhushan, the second highest civilian award, on Sister Joshi on Republic Day (26 January) 2009 for her services to the nation.
 Her term as Superior General ended on 25 March 2009, and she was succeeded by German born Sister Mary Prema Pierick.